GP-Stanley/tech264_python/JSON/JSON.md

 }
 ```

-### How to separate data (key/value pairs) from one another?
+### How to separate data (key/value pairs) from one another
-* name/value pairs are separated by commas.
+* Key/value pairs are separated by commas.
 ```python
 {
   "name": "John",